aws-samples/amazon-mq-workshop/labs/lab-9.md

 Each broker can accept connections from clients.
 In order to scale, client connections can be divided across the three brokers in the mesh.

-When a producer sends messages to say Broker 1, the messages can be consumed from Broker 2 or from Broker 3.
+Because these brokers are all connected using network connectors, when a producer sends messages to say Broker 1, the messages can be consumed from Broker 2 or from Broker 3.
 This helps to distribute the load from clients across brokers in Mesh.

 ## Network Connectors